XinyueZ/osc-server/README.md

 ##Host on  AppEngine

 - Checkout whole repository.
 - Register an application [here](http://www.oschina.net/openapi/client/edit).
 Don't worry about Chinese language, the Google's translator fills your willing.
+Check all API permissions, the checkbox blow (because the wrapper do ALL).
 - You got an application-ID and an application-private-key after registration.
 - Find [sec.go](https://github.com/XinyueZ/osc-server/blob/master/src/common/sec.go) and input APP_ID for the application-ID, APP_SEC for the application-private-key.
 - Input KEY and IV in [sec.go](https://github.com/XinyueZ/osc-server/blob/master/src/common/sec.go) for login encryption.
 See below section for login.